 “It is an adversarial system and so she was filling a particular role (as a prosecutor), but I think that she was able to do it in a very sophisticated, smart and responsive way,” she said.

-8. Her biggest accomplishment as AG: being willing to walk away
+8. Her biggest accomplishment as AG: She’s willing to walk away

 Harris’ biggest accomplishment while California’s attorney general was to secure a financial settlement with some of the country’s largest banks accused of illegally foreclosing on homeowners.